Wait, are you serious?

 If Korean skincare ingredients are foreign to you, you’ll be amazed at how novel they are from what you are used to.
 What sets Korean and Western skincare apart is their use of ingredients, their concentrations within formulas, and the innovations within the research and development laboratories of big companies such as Amore Pacific and LG.

-This is the first ingredient I think about when it comes to Korean skincare – for me, it is sort of what put Korean skincare in the spotlight – but what is it exactly?
+This is the first ingredient I think about regarding Korean skincare.
+For me, it is sort of what put Korean skincare in the spotlight – but what is it exactly?
 Snail mucin or Helix Aspersa Müller Glycoconjugates is an active ingredient of proteins, glycolic acid, hyaluronic acid, and antimicrobial peptides.

 What good does snail mucin offer for the skin anyway?
 According to a study, snail mucin claims to do the following for the skin:

 - It possesses potent superoxide dismutase (SOD) and glutathione-S-transferase (GST) antioxidant activities and multiple modes of antioxidant action, acting at the level of free radical production and sequestering free radicals.
-This helps to maintain the skin healthy and improves cell function.
+This helps to maintain the skin’s health and improves cell function.

 - It counteracts sun damage and thus prevents premature skin aging and wrinkles.